simp/simp-doc/docs/help/FAQ/Yum_Repo_Issues.rst

 ..
 WARNING::

-   Enabling ``repo_gpgcheck`` should only be done against repositories that you ultimately trust.
+   Disabling ``repo_gpgcheck`` should only be done against repositories that you ultimately trust.
 Doing otherwise could allow untrusted repository maintainers to compromise your system.

    More information can be found on this